axibase/atsd/rule-engine/notifications/discord.md

 ## Prerequisites

-Install and configure the [Web Driver](web-driver.md) to send chart screenshots directly into Discord.
+Install and configure the [Web Driver](web-driver.md) to send chart screenshots into Discord.

 ## Create Discord Server